My partner and I are heading to Japan for the first time later in the year.

 Anyways enjoy your time here,

-Lucas. over 6 years ago
+Lucas. almost 7 years ago